hendrialvt/ml-projects/regression/power-plant-energy/README.md

 This project predicts the **net hourly electrical energy output (PE)** of a Combined Cycle Power Plant based on environmental factors using a regression model.

-As part of my learning journey, I build this project using **Google BigQuery** for data storage and analysis, and **Vertex AI Workbench** for model development and training.
+As part of my learning journey, I built this project using **Google BigQuery** for data storage and analysis, and **Vertex AI Workbench** for model development and training.

 ## 📒 Table of Contents